Acoustic microscopy: Range of applications

 The samples imaged by acoustic microscopes are typically assemblies of one or more solid materials that have at least one surface that is either flat or regularly curved.
 The depth of interest may involve an internal bond between materials, or a depth at which a defect may occur in a homogeneous material.
 In addition, samples may be characterized without imaging to determine, e.g., their acoustic impedance.

 Because of their ability to find visualize features non-destructively, acoustic microscopes are widely used in the production of electronic components and assemblies for quality control, reliability and failure analysis.
 Usually the interest is in finding and analyzing internal defects such as delaminations, cracks and voids, although an acoustic microscope may also be used simply to verify (by material characterization or imaging, or both) that a given part or a given material meets specifications or, in some instances, is not counterfeit.
 Acoustic microscopes are also used to image printed circuit boards and other assemblies.

+In the semiconductor industry, acoustic microscopy is a standard method for evaluating the reliability of encapsulated components.
+The joint IPC/JEDEC standard J-STD-035 specifies procedures for detecting delaminations, cracks and voids in nonhermetic plastic-encapsulated components; it was first published in 1999 and revised as J-STD-035A in 2022.
+In this industry the instruments are also referred to as scanning acoustic tomographs (SAT), a term used by Hitachi for its FineSAT series.
+As devices have become smaller, multilayered and more densely mounted, and as wafer bonding has spread, inspection has extended from packaged parts to bonded 300 mm wafers, and fully automated in-line systems that load, inspect, judge and sort parts are used in volume production alongside laboratory instruments.

 There are in addition numerous applications outside of electronics.
 In many industries, products that involve tubing, ceramic materials, composite materials or various types of bonded joints, including adhesive layers and different welds may be imaged acoustically.

 The assembly of numerous medical products uses acoustic microscopes to investigate internal bonds and features.
 For example, a polymer film may be imaged to examine its bond to a multi-channel plastic plate used in blood analysis.
 SAM can provide data on the elasticity of cells and both, hard and soft tissues, which can give useful information on the physical forces holding structures in a particular shape and the mechanics of structures such as the cytoskeleton.
 These studies are particularly valuable in investigating processes such as cell motility.

-Another promising direction was initiated by different groups in the world to design and build portable hand-held SAM for subsurface 3D imaging and diagnostics of soft and hard tissues and this direction currently is successfully developing with the goal to implement those methods into the clinical and cosmetology practice.
+Another program was initiated by various groups to design and build portable hand-held SAM for subsurface 3D imaging and diagnostics of soft and hard tissues.
+This approach is being developed with the goal of applying these methods to clinical and cosmetology practice.

 Also during last decade was expressed an interest to apply acoustic microscopy methods for 3D non-invasive inspection of the paint layers of painted art and other art and culture heritage objects.